 6.11.1 Applicability to language

+This subclause requires a complete rewrite.

 C++ allows casting the value of a pointer to and from another data type.
 These conversions can cause unexpected changes to pointer values.

 Pointers in C++ refer to a specific type, such as integer.
 If sizeof(int) is 4 bytes, and ptr is a pointer to integers that contains the value 0x5000, then ptr++ would make ptr equal to 0x5004.
 However, if ptr were a pointer to char, then ptr++ would make ptr equal to 0x5001.
 It is the difference due to data sizes coupled with conversions between pointer data types that cause unexpected results and potential vulnerabilities.
 Due to arithmetic operations, pointers may not maintain correct memory alignment or may operate upon the wrong memory addresses.